hrishikeshtawade04/the_inspector/README.md

 $ cd ..
 $ catkin_make
 ```
-Before building the model we need to move the my_Wall file to .gazebo/models/.
+Before building the model we need to move the my_Wall file which is in World folder to .gazebo/models/.
 Execute below commands in new terminal.
 ```
 $ cd ~/.gazebo/models/